rubymonsters/testing-for-beginners/source/05-rspec/04-advanced.md

 descriptive, succinct, and concise tests that focus on the few things we really care about.

-So far our tests, using the most basic style, look something like this:
+So far, our tests, using the most basic style, look something like this:

 ```ruby
 describe User do